paulyoung/radars/22816454/README.md

 ## Notes:
 Between this issue and [rdar://20490378](http://www.openradar.me/20490378) the build failures are so frequent that xcodebuild (and therefore CI) is basically useless.

+***

+Please check the latest version of the project which includes a file located at ./script/update, to be run between steps 2 and 3.

+Alternatively, use the --recursive flag when running git clone in step 2.